vmware/load-balancer-and-ingress-services-for-kubernetes/docs/shared_vip.md

 2. In order to avoid any errors while configuring the Virtual Service on the Avi controller, it is required that there is no conflicting Port-Protocol pairs in the LB Services that share the Annotation value.
 With the example shown above both Services are exposing a unique, non-conflicting Port-Protocol for the backend application i.e. 80/TCP and 80/UDP.
 Explicit checks will be added around this to ensure misconfigurations in future AKO releases.
 3. The annotation must be provided only on Service of type LoadBalancers.

+An L4Rule CRD can also be used to specify a preferred IP for the LoadBalancers.
+Please refer to [this](crds/l4rule.md#express-custom-load-balancer-ip) document for more information.

 ## AviInfrasetting Support

 AviInfraSetting resources can be attached to LoadBalancer kubernetes services using annotation `aviinfrasetting.ako.vmware.com/name: <aviinfra-crd-name>`.
 Details can be found out [here](crds/avinfrasetting.md)

 > ***Note***: Make sure that LoadBalancer services which are intended to share a VIP, must have **same** avinfrasetting annotation value.

+## L4Rule CRD Support

+An L4Rule CRD can be attached to the Services of type LoadBalancer that are intended to share the VIP using the annotation `ako.vmware.com/l4rule: <name-of-the-l4-rule-crd>`.
+More details of the L4Rule CRD can be found [here](crds/l4rule.md).

+> ***Note***: The Services of type LoadBalancer, which are intended to share a VIP, must have **same** L4Rule CRD annotation value.